isovector/draconian-results/pho.md

 All people ages 12 and older must be fully vaccinated.

--   Indoor personal gatherings are limited to your household plus up to 5 visitors or one other household
+-   Indoor personal gatherings are limited to your household occupants plus up to 10 visitors or one other household
-    -   Everyone must wear a mask or practice 2 metre physical distancing
--   Outdoor gatherings are limited to your household, plus up to 25 people
+-   Outdoor gatherings are limited to your household occupants, plus up to 25 people

 People who are not fully vaccinated can only gather with their own household.